 Fichtenbaum explained that reducing the risk of infection begins with sex with a condom or other barrier method.

 “Know your status of HIV and those you have sex with by getting tested first; use condoms for sex; don’t share any needles or paraphernalia for injection drug use,” he said.
-“Those at higher risk can use PrEP or Pre-exposure prophylaxis.”
+“Those at higher risk can use preexposure prophylaxis (PrEP).”

 Fichtenbaum said FDA-approved treatments for people living with HIV include a tenofovir/emtricitabine combination tablet daily and cabotegravir injections every 2 months.

-“Those individuals that have HIV can take their medications and be ‘undetectable’ on their viral load, which eliminates the chance of HIV transmission,” he said.
-“Hence the slogan U=U; undetectable equals untransmittable.”
+“Those individuals that have HIV [and] take their medications [can] be ‘undetectable’ on their viral load, which eliminates the chance of HIV transmission,” he said.
+“Hence the slogan U=U: undetectable equals untransmittable.”

 Researchers have discovered a new variant of HIV called VB.
 This variant is more infectious and transmissible than current HIV strains.

-They also say that the best way to avoid contracting or transmitting the virus includes sex with a condom or other barrier method and PrEP medication.
+They also say that the best ways to avoid contracting or transmitting the virus are using a condom or other barrier method during sex and taking PrEP medication.